Staff Profiles

 Victoria Myers

-Adopteens Mentor.
+Adopteens Project Worker.
 Victoria graduated with a BA (Hons) Health & Social Care in 2020 and has a keen interest in post-adoption support work following her own adoption and reunion experiences.
 Her dissertation ‘An exploration of adult adoptee experiences of adoption through implementation of a storytelling approach’ was published through Bishop Grosseteste University’s journal, ‘Solertia’, and has catapulted her desire to further explore the means by which voices in adoption can influence service and policy change.Read More

-Adopteens Mentor.
+Adopteens Project Worker.
 Victoria graduated with a BA (Hons) Health & Social Care in 2020 and has a keen interest in post-adoption support work following her own adoption and reunion experiences.
 Her dissertation ‘An exploration of adult adoptee experiences of adoption through implementation of a storytelling approach’ was published through Bishop Grosseteste University’s journal, ‘Solertia’, and has catapulted her desire to further explore the means by which voices in adoption can influence service and policy change.

 Photo of Charity Telfer